debridge-finance/hardhat-debridge/README.md

 ## Writing tests

-Import `deBridge` from hardhat:
+After this plugin is being installed, import `deBridge` object into your test file:

 ```ts
 import { deBridge } from "hardhat";
 ```

-Use `deBridge.emulation.deployGate()` to deploy the deBridgeGate emulation contract to the current hardhat network.
-Use `deBridge.emulation.autoClaim()` to invoke the emulation of the bridging process, while the claim txn is being constructed and executed like it has to be on the mainnet.
+Use `deBridge.emulation.deployGate()` to deploy the deBridgeGate emulation contract to the current hardhat network; then you can point your contracts (that are responsible for invoking `deBridgeGate` contract to pass messages to other chains) to this deployed contract.

+Use `deBridge.emulation.autoClaim()` to invoke the emulation of the bridging process: this will construct the claim txn (intended to be broadcasted to the destination chain) and execute it immediately.

 Example: